odubno/read-html/README.md

-# read_html
+# Read HTML

+### Overview
-The read_html function renders raw html in your browser.
+This function will render raw html in your browser.